-The Department of Social Services aims to encourage older people to live active and independent lives.
-The Department works to deliver quality, affordable and accessible aged care and carer support services for older people, including through subsidies and grants, industry assistance, training and regulation of the aged care sector.
+The Department aims to encourage older people to live active and independent lives.
+The Department works to deliver quality, affordable and accessible aged care and carer support services for older people, through subsidies and grants, industry assistance and training and regulation of the aged care sector.

 Electronic advice to the Aged Care Industry

 The Department regularly communicates with aged care stakeholders by email to advise of important government announcements affecting the aged care sector.
 To view the latest updates and subscribe to our mailing list, go to Advice to the Aged Care Industry.